jrbhowells/Lab3-Intensity-transformation/README.md

 In Lecture 5, we consider a variety of special filter kernels, including: Averaging (box), Gaussian, Laplacian and Sobel.
 In this task, you will explore the effect of each of this on an image.
 In this task, you will explore two type of smoothing filter - the moveing average (box) filter and the Gaussian filter.

-Before filtering operation (which is called convolution) can be performed, we need to define our filter kernel.
+Before filtering operation can be performed, we need to define our filter kernel.
 Matlab provides a function called _fspecial_, which returns different types of filter kernels.
 The table below shows the types of kernels that can generated.

 <p align="center"> <img src="assets/fspecial.jpg" /> </p><BR>